TGOlson/dupertest/README.md

 A node library for creating and testing actions upon controllers.

+* Note: this module is still heavily under development.
+The implementation has been verified, but needs testing before released into the wild.

 ### Unit test controllers the right way

 You're developing a node application, and you want to test a controller.
 Should be simple, right?
 Unfortunately, not.